top of page

 Primary Goals

-• Build balance through following daily routines
+• Build balance through following daily routines.

-• Continue to reinforce following simple routes to landmarks
+• Continue reinforcing simple routes to landmarks.

-• Strengthen independence in moving through familiar locations without holding on
+• Strengthen independence in moving through familiar locations without holding on.

 Two children play in a tiled hall.
-One is wearing a Belt Cane Text: "Seeing it Thru Instructional Strategy" in bold.
+One is wearing a Belt Cane.
+Text: "Seeing it Thru Instructional Strategy" in bold.
 Safe Toddles logo in the corner.

 What Changes Now